-Francis Taylor Building’s (FTB) reputation for excellence is long-standing and we are consistently featured in the legal directories for our expertise and leading role in planning, land valuation, infrastructure, environmental, public law, licensing and regulatory law.
+Francis Taylor Building’s (FTB) reputation for excellence is long-standing and we are consistently featured in the legal directories for our expertise and leading role in planning, compulsory purchase land valuation, infrastructure, environmental, public law, local government, rating, licensing and regulatory law.
 Members of chambers undertake specialist advisory work and regularly appear in courts at all levels in this country and abroad, including specialist tribunals and public inquiries.
 From head of chambers to the most junior tenant, the workload is wide and varied.
-There are 25 Queen’s Counsel in chambers and most junior tenants find themselves working on cases as junior to a silk on a fairly regular basis.
+There are 23 Queen’s Counsel in chambers and most junior tenants find themselves working on cases as junior to a silk on a fairly regular basis.

-As part of our specialist practice, chambers also undertakes work connected with transport and works schemes, utilities, highways, energy, rating, religious liberty and ecclesiastical, heritage and conservation, common land and village greens, education, minerals, statutory nuisance and regulation, health and safety, compulsory purchase and compensation, easements and covenants, mediation, advertisements, employment and consumer law among other areas of related work.
+As part of our specialist practice, chambers also undertakes work connected with transport and works schemes, utilities, highways, energy, religious liberty and ecclesiastical, heritage and conservation, common land and village greens, education, minerals, statutory nuisance and regulation, health and safety, easements and covenants, mediation, arbitration and advertisements among other areas of related work.

 We look to recruit ambitious and able candidates with at least an upper second class degree (not necessarily in law).
 Details of the assessment criteria can be found on chambers’ website.